-Houston employment lawyers Robert J. Wiley and Kalandra N. Wheeler represent Houston workers who have been the victim of sexual harassment.
+Houston employment lawyers Kalandra Wheeler, Robert J. Wiley, and Julie St. John represent Houston workers who have been the victim of sexual harassment.
 They have the experience to make sure that every avenue is pursued and no stone is left unturned.
 In short, when you have been victim of sexual harassment you need an attorney that understands your situation and that will fight for you.

 Under both Title VII of the Civil Rights Act of 1964 and the Texas Labor Code sexual harassment of an employee regardless of their gender is illegal.
 Under the law there are two basic types of sexual harassments that have been acknowledge.
 First, there is what is often referred to as “quid pro quo” sexual harassment.
 This in essence is the more traditional view on sexual harassment where a superior asks an employee to perform a sexual favor in exchange for a promotion or another benefit.
 As time has gone on this type of sexual harassment is not as often seen.

 On the other hand, the second type of sexual harassment is what is often referred to as “hostile work environment” sexual harassment.
 This is the type of sexual harassment that is more often seen.
 This type of sexual harassment can be best described as the actions of either co-workers or supervisors rising to the level of making the workplace unbearable because of their actions.
 Common examples of what is considered probative evidence of a hostile work environment is:

 - The showing of pornographic pictures to co-workers;

 - Being demoted; and

 The only way to defend not only your rights as a hard working employee but those of others is to step forward.
 We can only do our job if workers step forward and fight unfair employment practices.
 It can be difficult to step forward and take a stand and that is why you need a team of professionals that will be with you every step of the way.